 From myths, legends and fairy tales to folklore: again and again, these old tales reappear in modern fiction.
 But how do you use them in your novel?

-Recently, three authors got together at the Brisbane Writer’s Festival to talk about just that.
+At the 2015 Brisbane Writer’s Festival, three authors got together to talk about just that.
 Kelly Link, Holly Black and Sjón sparked off a great conversation about using old stories, and finding the balance between new and old material.

 Old tales aren’t copyrighted; what you can do with them is only bound by your own imagination.
 Not only are they a great source of inspiration, but they can add another layer of story for your reader to engage with.